PostHog/posthog.com/contents/handbook/ideal-customer-profile.md

 ## FAQs

-### Why double-down on product engineers vs making it more accessible and easy to use?
+### Why double-down on product engineers vs. making it more accessible and easy to use?

-**Situation**:
+**Background**

-- We have good product market fit with engineers and ok with less technical product managers.
+- We have good product-market fit with engineers and ok fit with less technical product managers.
 - Most of the existing product analytics tools are built for product managers who are less technical, not engineers.
 - However, the best tech company are increasingly engineering led, with all members of the product team being technical.
 We believe more companies will work like this in future.

-**Guiding policy**:
+**Principles**

 - We should double-down on the best product-engineers at the best product companies.
 - Going incredibly far with a more specific user type instead of placating every body, means that we'll get over the threshold for "I need to tell my engineer friends about this".
 We only get word-of-mouth growth by doing a remarkable job, not an average one for lots of people.
 - We develop a strong feedback loop: by building for the best product engineers we'll attract more of the best product engineers and the best companies.
 This improves PostHog and drives more word of mouth growth from high authority individuals/companies.
 - As more of the best companies become engineering-led and grow faster as a result PostHog gains significant market share.

-**Counter argument**:
+**Counterargument**

 - We have good PMF with engineers and not yet with product people.
 - Instead we should make the tool much simpler and more accessible to product managers so we can better work for them and the companies with product manager led cultures.
 - This could potentially help us grow faster in the short-term.
-- However, I find this less convincing for long-term growth and less clearly differentiates PostHog.
+However, this is less convincing for long-term growth and less clearly differentiates PostHog from existing tools.

 ### Who specifically should we keep in mind when building?